conan-io/docs/getting_started.rst

     $ conan search

-You can also inspect the package binaries (for different installed binaries for a given package recipe) details with:
+You can also inspect the binary packages (for different installed binaries for a given package recipe) details with:

 .. code-block:: bash